-- Preview Email Newsletter

 By Meg Dalton

 In 2007, S. Raquel Ramos was working as a registered nurse in a cardiac catheterization lab in the U.S. Midwest.
-There, she assisted doctors with minimally invasive tests and advanced proce more PR
+There, she assisted doctors with minimally invasive tests and advanced procedures to diagnose and treat cardiovascular disease more PR

 Your head movement could secure your VR headset, Miami researcher says (10)